 Unless both parents agree to the move and modify their custody agreement accordingly, a relocating parent must receive approval from the court to move with the children if the new location is 50 miles away or farther.

-What Places You At Risk of Losing Child Custody?
+What Places You At Risk of Losing Legal Custody?

 A few major reasons that could lead to loss of child custody in California include:

-A primary reason that causes parents to lose custody of their children is, not surprisingly, neglect.
+A primary reason that causes parents to lose guardianship of their children is, not surprisingly, neglect.

-California defines child neglect as inaction that leads to the neglect of a child’s essential needs, including being properly fed and clothed, etc. Anyone tasked with looking after the well-being of a child, including older relatives, can be accused of committing child neglect.
+California defines neglect as inaction that leads to the neglect of a child’s essential needs, including being properly fed and clothed, etc. Anyone tasked with looking after their well-being, including older relatives, can be accused of committing neglect.

-This in turn can lead to the loss of custody.
+This in turn can lead to the loss of guardianship.

 - Alienation of the Other Parent